 Click here to register

 Setting up in private practice course agenda

 Future dates for this course will be announced.

-As you are aware the UK government has indicated that everyone in the UK should avoid non-essential travel and contact and we are following this advice.
-After careful consideration we have decided to cancel all face to face courses until further notice.
+We will not be running face to face courses until further notice.
 When the situation changes we will update our website.
 In the meantime we are offering this as a virtual course.

 Get practical advice on taking the next step in your career as a private practitioner.
 This course provides an essential grounding in the key aspects of setting up and running a business and the common pitfalls to look out for.

 Access a month-long package of virtual support including weekly webinars hosted by business specialists with experience of advising consultants setting up in private practice.
 Get insights from a doctor working in private practice.
 And ask questions live or email them between sessions to email@example.com

 Each session will be recorded.
 If you miss a week you will be sent a recording.